andywalton7/sdk-test/source/includes/_allocate_with_service_filters.md

 * An (optional) Boolean `IsPickup` property indicating whether pick-up services should be included.
 * An (optional) Boolean `IsDropOff` property indicating whether drop-off services should be included.

-Once the request is received, PRO attempts to allocate the consignments to the cheapest service that meets the criteria set out in the `filters` object.
+Once the request is received, SortedPRO attempts to allocate the consignments to the cheapest service that meets the criteria set out in the `filters` object.
 It then returns an array of Allocation Summaries, one for each allocated consignment.

 <aside class="note">
   For full reference information on the <strong>Allocate With Service Filters</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/AllocateWithServiceFilters">Allocate With Service Filters</a></strong> page of the API reference.